HelenLiu0609/SPE_EXP1a-1b/README.md

 SEP_EXP1a-1b
 ---
-This is an example demo experiemnt made from Jspsych in the Covid-tagging project
+This is an example demo experiemnt made from jsPsych in the Covid-tagging project

 jsPsych environment